Gonzih/blog.gonzih.me/content/post/2015-12-11-arch-linux-on-lenovo-ideapad-y700-15.markdown

 * Card reader (you might need to run `echo 1 | sudo tee /sys/bus/pci/rescan` so card reader becomes visible)
 * HDMI output

-# What does not work
+# What does not work so far
 * Subwoofer

 # Installation